XuanLyu/SLE/Additional experiments/readme.txt

 To compare all the methods in the same platform, we provide the codes of DRM and max-mean loss methods, which are not available in ``python'' environment at least, in the folder ``Supplimentary codes''.
 Also, an example is given thereafter to show how the codes work in practice.

+The folder ``Fivefold cross validation'' summarizes the performances of classifiers, depend on which we select parameters.
+The files in that folder mainly contain the cross-validation results of DRM, and mean-uncertain LR on simulated data as well as the CelebA datasets.
+As for parameters selected for distribution-uncertain methods on other datasets, they are decided automaticly in our codes.
+See ``mean-uncertain method'' file in the folder ``Distribution-uncertain methods'' for detailed codes.

 Finally, all codes can be run in jupyter.